bebebebebe/Interrupt/README.md

 Checks message format and sender.
 Ignores "wrong" messages, which are
 - wrong format
 - sender not in clients list, if its not a connect message
-- when client sends connect message, there should be a "handshake", where the client keeps resending the connect message until getting an acknowledgement from the client.
+- when client sends connect message, there should be a "handshake", where the client keeps resending the connect message until getting an acknowledgement from the server.
 This way we know the server has the client in the clients list before the client starts sending chat messages.

 ###Received by client: